nodejscn/node-api-cn/n-api/making_handle_lifespan_shorter_than_that_of_the_native_method.md

 use the most recent handle, all of the associated objects would also be kept alive since they all share the same scope.

-To handle this case, N-API provides the ability to establish a new 'scope' to which newly created handles will be associated.
+To handle this case, Node-API provides the ability to establish a new 'scope' to which newly created handles will be associated.
 Once those handles are no longer required, the scope can be 'closed' and any handles associated with the scope are invalidated.
 The methods available to open/close scopes are [`napi_open_handle_scope`][] and [`napi_close_handle_scope`][].

-N-API only supports a single nested hierarchy of scopes.
+Node-API only supports a single nested hierarchy of scopes.
 There is only one active scope at any time, and all new handles will be associated with that scope while it is active.
 Scopes must be closed in the reverse order from which they are opened.
 In addition, all scopes created within a native method